Donington Hall: Acquisition by MotorSport Vision

 In April 2021, it was announced that MotorSport Vision had purchased the freehold of the Donington Hall Estate comprising Donington Hall itself, former office building Hastings House, the Lansdowne workshops building and 28 acres of grounds adjacent to the Donington Park race circuit.
 The chief executive of MotorSport Vision is the former racing driver, Jonathan Palmer.
 It was confirmed as part of the announcement that the Grade II* listed Hall would be transformed into a 49 bedroom hotel, reflecting the historic association with the motor racing circuit.

 Hastings House, the former British Midland International office, will be converted into the Donington Hall Motorhouse, a new facility for housing supercars, classic road and racing cars and motorcycles.
 The Lansdowne workshops, totalling 18,000 sqft, will be available to let for high-end motor engineering businesses which support the preparation and maintenance of vehicles kept at the Donington Hall Motorhouse and used on the race circuit.

 The upgraded facility will benefit from a private, 1 mile landscaped drive from the original gatehouse by the circuit and include access directly to the circuit.
-The conversion is being carried out to a design by Sibley Grove.
-Following completion of the works in summer 2026, the hotel will accommodate 49 bedrooms.
+Following completion of the works in early 2027, the hotel will accommodate 49 bedrooms.
 Nicholas Walley was appointed general manager of the hotel in November 2023.